axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    Link to show all tasks of case will be hidden if session user does not have permission ``PortalPermission.SHOW_ALL_TASKS_OF_CASE`` .

--  SEE THE CASES WHICH ROLES CAN INVOLVE

-   Session user can see the cases which his roles can involve if he has ``IPermission.CASE_READ_ALL_OWN_ROLE_INVOLVED``.

 -  DISPLAY SHOW DETAILS LINK

    This link will be hidden if session user does not have permission